felbro/primality/README.md

 Execute the generated file (usually done through ./main).
 The program will await an input and then compute the result.
 If the value to be checked is greater than 1500 digits, please refer to the input option below.

 ### From file
-Execute the generated file with the prime as an argument.
+Execute the generated file with the prime piped through.
 This can easily be done through "cat file_name | ./main".